 In the Stock Market Club, students engage in an interschool competition where they need to manage a virtual portfolio.
 During the year, the group meets to discuss trading strategies that help them during this process.
 The markets are fickle, challenging, but lucrative.
 There is no substitute for experience.

-STUDENT ACTION FOR GENDER EQUALITY (SAGE) – Ms. Greenblatt
+STUDENT ACTION FOR GENDER EQUALITY (SAGE) – Ms. Weisser

 This club works on issues concerning gender equality within the school and the community.
 Discussions and events are planned to promote an awareness of gender issues throughout the school.
 All students are welcome and encouraged to join.

 STUDENT COUNCIL – Ms. Bombard